ToneLi/Some-methods-for-LangID/README.md

 | Transformer+CNN| 0.8354 |
 |Transformer+CNN+BiGRU| 0.8422 |

 I am suprised that the transformer have a lower performance than Bayes.
-May be there are some wrong things when I tuned the model.
+Maybe there are some wrong things when I tuned the model.
 But, I found that it is feasible to combine Bi-GRU, CNN and transformer.
 ## Future Work
+I need to continue to optimize this model.
 ## Acknowledgement
 I would like to thank Prof.Zili Zhou and QFNU for their equipment support.